shanna33/Github-action-courses/README.md

-Repository containing all examles and notes for Github actions.
+Repository containing all examles and notes for Github actions.This has been edited.